PG::

 sync_exec(sql) {|pg_result| block }

-release the GVL while waiting for server response, so that concurrent threads will get executed.
-However async_exec
+Both sync_exec and async_exec release the GVL while waiting for server response, so that concurrent threads will get executed.
+However async_exec has two advantages:

 -